Used Car: 2011 Hyundai Tucson Review

 The 2011 Hyundai Tucson is ranked:

-Most auto critics liked the Tucson’s smooth ride, however, some noted that the Tucson’s power steering didn’t provide much road feel.
+Most auto critics liked the Tucson’s smooth ride, however, some noted that the Tucson’s power steering doesn’t provide much road feel.
 The Tucson is available with front- or all-wheel drive, and gets up to 23/31 mpg city/highway with the base engine, which is very good for the class.
-In addition, the Tucson carries excellent crash test performance and an above-average reliability rating.
+In addition, the Tucson has great safety ratings.

 Keyless entry, power windows and door locks and a stereo with satellite radio and a USB port are among the base Tucson GL’s standard features.
 The GLS model adds features like roof rails, upgraded wheels, cruise control and Bluetooth, while the Limited trim includes these features plus leather seats, automatic headlights, foglamps and dual-zone climate control.
 A navigation package was available when the Tucson was new, which also includes a backup camera and an upgraded stereo.